-Implementing the findings from an energy audit & rating will save an organisation money and will result in a lower carbon footprint.
+Implementing the findings from an energy auditing will save an organisation money and will result in a lower carbon footprint.
 A lower carbon footprint has not only financial benefits but also environmental benefits.
-Our average energy saving to date for large and small organisations is 23% within a 15 month payback.
+Our average energy saving to date for large and small organisations is 23% within a 15-month payback.

 Having a lower carbon footprint may enable you to break into the supply chain of large multinationals such as Tesco or Marks and Spencer’s.
 Energy audits are the best practice to help improve your carbon footprint.

 Energy audits and energy efficiency ratings are now mandatory for all organisations with more than 250 employees under the EU Energy Efficiency Directive.
 They have to be high quality energy audits carried out by a person on the Irish SEAI register or the UK ESOS register.
 Bob Sutcliffe, a director of Environmental Efficiency is on both the SEAI and the ESOS registers and is a Certified Energy Manager.